Dvd-Znf/Matrix-Multiplication-Project/README.md

 ## Known issues:
 Bug in matrix multiplication
 Bug in CLI interface after a function is called
-32 unnecesary if condition instead of 4 for loops
+32 unnecesary if condition instead of a struct or somethin' idk
 ## To be added:
 Help switch
 Verbose mode/switch